Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Experiments

 \subsubsection{Mayo dataset}

-{The Mayo dataset\cite{moen2021low} from AAPM Grand Challenge was used to validate the algorithms, which consisted of the NDCT data and the corresponding simulated LDCT data from 10 patients.
-In this study, in order to obtain data at different doses, a simulated LDCT method similar to the study of\cite{zeng2015simple} was used.
+{The Mayo dataset \cite{moen2021low} from AAPM Grand Challenge was used to validate the algorithms, which consisted of the NDCT data and the corresponding simulated LDCT data from 10 patients.
+In this study, in order to obtain data at different doses, a simulated LDCT method similar to the study of \cite{zeng2015simple} was used.
 It can be described as:

-where $y_{ld}$ and $y_{0}$ represent low-dose and regular-dose fan-beam log projection data, respectively. $I_0$ was set to $1.5\times{10}^5$ as the simulated incident photon number for this study.
-The $\sigma_e^2$ represents the electronic noise variance, which is set to a fixed value of $10$.
-The source-to-rotation center distance was $1361.2$ mm, and the detector-to-rotation center distance was $615.18$ mm.
-A total of $720$ views were acquired within a 360-degree acquisition range.
-Finally, the image domain data were obtained after FBP with a pixel resolution of $512\times512$.
-A total of $50\%$, $25\%$, and $10\%$ doses of data were simulated for training and testing in this study.
-After the above processing, we selected $8$ cases for training and $2$ cases ($L067$,$L096$) for testing. }
+where fan-beam projections $y_{ld}$ and $y_{0}$ represent low-dose and full-dose CT data.
+An incident photon count $I_0=1.5\times{10}^5$ and electronic noise variance $\sigma_e^2=10$ were used for simulation.
+The scanning geometry featured a source-to-rotation center distance of $1361.2$ $mm$ and detector-to-rotation center distance of $615.18$ $mm$, with $720$ views acquired over 360-degree.
+Images were reconstructed via FBP at $512\times512$ resolution.
+Datasets were simulated at $50\%$, $25\%$, and $10\%$ dose levels, with $8$ cases used for training and $2$ cases ($L067, L096$) reserved for testing.}